0xCB-dev/.github/profile/README.md

 ### Open Source Contributions

-As a company, we believe in the power of open-source technology and regularly contribute to a variety of open-source projects.
-You can find a list of our open-source contributions on our GitHub profile.
+As a company, we believe in the power of open-source technology and regularly contribute to a variety of open-source projects!

 ### Social Media